-This PLC basics course is generic in nature and applies to all PLC types and manufacturers.
+This PLC Training Basic course is generic in nature and applies to all PLC types and manufacturers.

-Our PLC Basics course is also designed to help delegates keep abreast of the latest PLC technologies and techniques available in this area, this tutorial offers an excellent opportunity for delegates to ask specific questions and exchange ideas relating to their own applications.
+Our PLC Training Basic course is also designed to help delegates keep abreast of the latest PLC technologies and techniques available in this area, this tutorial offers an excellent opportunity for delegates to ask specific questions and exchange ideas relating to their own applications.